What to Do When CAPTCHAs Won't Work

 If your CAPTCHA is being stubborn, try changing the case of letters that look the same in upper- and lower-case to see if it helps.

-07When the "Eyes" Don't Have It
+When the Eyes Don't Have It

 If this is an option, try listening to a hard-to-enter code.
 Look for a small speaker symbol near the CAPTCHA to turn on audio mode.
 It's often easier to hear the code than to read it.

-08There's No Shame in Admitting Defeat
+There's No Shame in Admitting Defeat

-You can usually do this by reloading the page in your browser, and some entry forms also offer the option to click on the code or press a reload button to get an easier-to-read captcha.
+You can usually do this by reloading the page in your browser.
+Some entry forms also offer the option to click on the code or press a reload button to get an easier-to-read captcha.

 When you enter sweepstakes, annoying CAPTCHAs are just one of the frustrations you might face.
 Remember, being a winner is a marathon, not a sprint.
 Be patient and persistent and the prizes will come!